 Plate.

-AI-native headless CMS with focus on content reuse and structuring
+Headless CMS with graph database for content reuse and structuring

 What is Plate?